ThinkEQ/assembly-solutions-ltd/src/pages/product/cable-looms.md

         single-decker buses and train door electrical systems.
   - type: testimonial
     testimonial:
-      quote: “Highly professional and skilled manufacturer for our wiring needs.
+      quote: Highly professional and skilled manufacturer for our wiring needs.
 Their communication is excellent from the drawing-up of a new loom to our exact needs.
-Whether a short or high volume requested the prices have been good and have helped save many man-hours for us with a fast turn-around from order placement.”
+Whether a short or high volume requested the prices have been good and have helped save many man-hours for us with a fast turn-around from order placement.
       name: Review from a very happy cable loom customer.
   - type: column
     column: